Sebastian Frandsen

-Sebastian Leth Frandsen (born 24 May 1994) is a Danish handball player who plays for FC Porto.
+Sebastian Leth Frandsen (born 24 May 1994) is a Danish handball player who plays for Fredericia HK.

 He won the 2013 Men's Youth World Handball Championship along the Danish youth national team, defeating Croatia 32–26 in OT.

 Club career

 Ribe-Esbjerg HH

 He joined Ribe-Esbjerg HH on a two-year contract, starting at the begin of the 2014–15 season after being without a club due to Vejle Håndbold bankruptcy.
+While playing for Ribe-Esbjerg he debuted for the Danish national team on November 6th 2015 against Spain.

 Bjerringbro-Silkeborg

-Bjerringbro-Silkeborg announced on September 26, 2015, that Sebastian Frandsen would be joining the club at the start of the 2016/2017 season.
+Bjerringbro-Silkeborg announced on 26 September 2015 that Sebastian Frandsen would be joining the club at the start of the 2016/2017 season.
 Frandsen signed a three-year deal with the club.

 TTH Holstebro

-TTH Holstebro announced on October 18, 2017, that Sebastian Frandsen would be joining the club at the start of the 2018/2019 season.
+TTH Holstebro announced on 18 October 2017 that Sebastian Frandsen would be joining the club at the start of the 2018/2019 season.
 Frandsen signed a three-year deal with the club.

+FC Porto

+Frandsen played for FC Porto Handball for 2 years, where he won the Portoguese league and played in the EHF Champions League.

+Fredericia HK

+For the 2023-24 season Frandsen returned to Denmark to play for Fredericia HK.